emmanuelprakash177-gi/RPI-AI-ASSISTANT/README.md

 * As i first version i want to create it in online using gemini api .
 I as a prototype.
 * The next version i will create the assistant and full offline
+* Using the device is as simple as a quick voice command or wake up word .

 ###### list:
 | Item                            | Description                      | Quantity | Unit_Price(USD) | Total_Price(USD) |